|

 big "shaggy" ones.)
 In the 11th grade I discovered my love

-and knack for genetics and at the same time suddenly realized that I had no
+and knack for genetics and at the same time realized that I had no

-interest in performing surgery on my precious pooches.
+interest in performing surgery on the precious pooches I loved so much.
 I realized that a

 career in genetics was my destiny.
 In the 11th grade I made the